Budoshin Ju-Jitsu

 If you would like to obtain a copy of the Budoshin Jujitsu Yudanshakai Black Belt Handbook, please click HERE and scroll down toward the bottom of the page.
 If you are a BJJY member you will receive a free copy once you reach 1st or 2nd kyu or if you have applied for the cross-certification program.
 If you’d like to get your BJJY membership click HERE!

 Black Belt grades [1st-10th dan] are teaching grades in Budoshin Jujitsu as well as most other traditional styles of Japanese jujitsu.
 As Jack Seki, my sensei, said when he promoted me to shodan, “Now that you have been promoted to shodan you are ready to start learning the art!”
+In other words, you won’t really learn the art [or anything else you believe you’re good at] until you have to teach it to others.
 Although you will continue to grow in your knowledge and proficiency in the art, it is also hoped that you will acquire the skills necessary to help others learn and advance in the art of Budoshin Jujitsu.

 Foe a complete list of Budoshin Jujitsu black belt promotions please click HERE.